 Nylas sync 30 days of data by default.
 You can adjust this by updating your historical sync settings.

 We also cache files, attachments, and copies of the raw RFC-2822 MIME message in an Amazon S3 bucket for 7 days.
 If you request the raw message within the first seven days, we'll return our cached copy from S3.
 After that, we'll delete the extra copy of the raw message from S3, and any further requests for the data will be proxied to the original mail server to re-retrieve the original data.

 Here are some commonly requested performance stats around our API uptime and sync latencies.
 You can subscribe to our status page about system-wide performance and status incidents.

 These are approximations and actual performance may vary per provider.
 These mainly serve to provide a rough estimate when thinking about designing your application with our API.
-Please reference your master service agreement for specific guarantees regarding performance.
+Please reference your service agreement for specific guarantees regarding performance.

 |API Success Rate||99.9%||Number of requests that return successful HTTP status codes|

 |P90(request_time)||Less than 500 ms||P90 of request_time to various API endpoints|